 - Difficulty breathing

 We hope this article has been helpful in answering the question “how long does coke stay in your system?” as well as any other cocaine-related questions you may have.
 Although cocaine addiction is serious and dangerous, there’s nothing to be ashamed of.
 Nearly 2 million people use cocaine in the United States each year .
-When you work with a dedicated recovery team, it is possible to get your life back on track and break free from the life-consuming addiction.
+When you work with a dedicated recovery team, it is possible to get your life back on track and break free from the life-consuming addiction to cocaine and other substances.

 Olympus Recovery Can Help

 Freedom from the chains of cocaine addiction is possible.
 But you can’t do it on your own.
-Olympus Recovery has a team of trained, experienced, and compassionate addiction professionals to guide you every step of the way in your treatment and healing.
-For immediate help, please don’t hesitate to call us confidentially at (866) 305-7134.
+Olympus Recovery is a drug rehab in Delray Beach, Florida that has a team of trained, experienced, and compassionate addiction professionals to guide you every step of the way in your treatment and healing.
+For immediate help, please don’t hesitate to call us confidentially at (888) 979-1805.
 Our admissions specialists are available to answer all of your questions and put you on the fast track to recovery.
 You can also contact us virtually if you’d prefer.